A.I. Artificial Intelligence: Pre-production

-Filming
+Filming and visual effects

 The original start date was July 10, 2000, but filming was delayed until August.
-Aside from a couple of weeks shooting on location in Oxbow Regional Park in Oregon, A.I. was shot entirely using sound stages at Warner Bros.
+Aside from a couple of weeks of shooting on location in Oxbow Regional Park in Oregon, A.I. was shot entirely using sound stages at Warner Bros.
 Studios and the Spruce Goose Dome in Long Beach, California.

 Spielberg copied Kubrick's obsessively secretive approach to filmmaking by refusing to give the complete script to cast and crew, banning press from the set, and making actors sign confidentiality agreements.
+For instance, Jack Angel, who voiced Teddy, recorded his lines entirely out of context, only receiving direction to sound like Eeyore from Winnie the Pooh, except "very wise and old and stoic".
+However, Spielberg asked Angel to be on the set every day to make line alterations wherever he felt necessary.
 Social robotics expert Cynthia Breazeal served as technical consultant during production.
 Costume designer Bob Ringwood studied pedestrians on the Las Vegas Strip for his influence on the Rouge City extras.

-Additional visual effects such as removing the visible rods controlling Teddy and removing Haley Joel Osment's breath, were provided in-house by PDI/DreamWorks.
+Visual effects, such as removing the visible rods controlling Teddy and removing Haley Joel Osment's breath, were provided in-houses by PDI/DreamWorks.

 Casting

-Julianne Moore and Gwyneth Paltrow were considered for the role of Monica Swinton before Frances O'Connor was cast and Jerry Seinfeld was originally considered to voice and play the Comedian Robot before Chris Rock was cast.
+Julianne Moore and Gwyneth Paltrow were considered for the role of Monica Swinton before Frances O'Connor was cast.
+Jerry Seinfeld was originally considered to voice and play the Comedian Robot before Chris Rock was cast.

+Allusions

+A. O. Scott notes Spielberg's homages to Kubrick, "sly references to A Clockwork Orange, The Shining and predominantly 2001: A Space Odyssey" as well as Collodi's Pinocchio.
+The lines Dr. Know quotes are from W. B. Yeats's "The Stolen Child":

 Soundtrack

-The film's soundtrack was released by Warner Sunset Records in 2001.
-The original score was composed and conducted by John Williams and featured singers Lara Fabian on two songs and Josh Groban on one.
-The film's score also had a limited release as an official "For your consideration Academy Promo", as well as a complete score issue by La-La Land Records in 2015.
-The band Ministry appears in the film playing the song "What About Us?" but the song does not appear on the official soundtrack album.
+The film's soundtrack album was released by Warner Sunset Records in 2001.
+The original score was composed and conducted by John Williams, performed by the Hollywood Studio Symphony and features singers Lara Fabian on two songs and Josh Groban on one.
+The film's score also had a limited release as an official "For your consideration Academy Promo", as well as a complete score issued by La-La Land Records in 2015.
+The band Ministry appears in the film playing the song "What About Us?", but the song does not appear on the official soundtrack album.

+Williams called his score an "homage a Kubrick."
+He includes echoes of Gyorgy Ligeti's choral music, which Kubrick used in 2001: A Space Odyssey.
+Per Kubrick's request, Williams included a quotation of Richard Strauss's Der Rosenkavalier in his score.